 Our antigen pipeline reflects our specialism in the manufacture of infectious disease antigens to ensure retention of their native configuration.
-From initial research through to production scale-up we are focused on providing antigens which deliver real improvements to the sensitivity and specificity of serology-based IVDs, serve as effective immunogens and offer vital support in vaccine research.
+From initial research through to scale-up production, we are focused on providing antigens that deliver real improvements to the sensitivity and specificity of serology-based IVDs, serve as effective immunogens and facilitate vaccine research and development.
 We specialise in preparing recombinant proteins using our in-house HEK293 mammalian cell expression system, which provides native post-translational modifications and correct folding.
-However, when appropriate, we also utilise E. coli and baculovirus-insect cell production systems.
+However, where appropriate, we also utilise E. coli and baculovirus-insect cell production systems.
 Our current R&D pipeline includes:

 Design and Cloning